 - Van with a raised roof (hitop)

-But via the Motorhome Republic comparison tool, you will have many filters, such as the number of travellers, the type of equipment desired etc. This will already save you time in comparing prices.
+Thanks to the Motorhome Republic comparison tool, there are many filters you can use, such as the number of travellers, the type of equipment desired etc. This will save you a lot of time in comparing prices.

 The level of comfort varies depending on the model of van.
 The larger the van, the more it is fitted out.
 Like all vehicle types, heating and air conditioning are available in the driver’s cabin.
 This equipment is essential in New Zealand because the temperatures are very variable.
 All vans are equipped with a minimum of one bed and kitchenware.
 The additional equipment that can be found in some low-top and high-top models is a sink, fridge, microwave and dry toilets in some cases.
 Self-contained type vans may contain a shower and may provide hot water.